How Do Student Loans Work?

 Types of Student Loans

-There are two main types of lenders that offer student loans to college students.
-The U.S. government offers federal student loans.
-Banks, credit unions, state loan agencies and other financial institutions offer private student loans.
+Two main types of lenders offer student loans to college students.
+The U.S. federal government offers federal student loans through the U.S. Department of Education, and banks, credit unions, state loan agencies, and other financial institutions offer private student loans.

 Federal Loans

-Federal student loans are loans that are offered by the U.S. government.
-It’s a good idea to take out federal loans first because these loans are less expensive and usually come with more borrwer protections than loans from private lenders.
+The U.S. government offers federal student loans.
+It’s a good idea to take out federal loans first because they are less expensive and usually come with more borrower protections than loans from private lenders.
 Federal loan eligibility is determined by filing the FAFSA.

 The advantages of a federal loan over a private loan include: